chrisd149/TTR-Population-Bot/README.md

 # TTR Population Bot

-This is a Tweepy bot that posts updated graphics of Toontown's population every hour of every day.
-The bot uses the Tweepy module to connect to Twitter, follow back any followers, get the population information from [TTR's API](https://github.com/ToontownRewritten/api-doc/blob/master/population.md), and post the information in a graph every day, and now every week!.
+This is a Tweepy bot that posts updated graphics of Toontown's population every hour of every day, every week.
+The bot uses the Tweepy module to connect to Twitter, get the population information from [TTR's API](https://github.com/ToontownRewritten/api-doc/blob/master/population.md), and post the information in a graph every week.

 The current working twitter bot can be found at https://twitter.com/TTR_Population.